LAStools/LAStools.github.io/download/blast2dem_README.md

 -keep_z [m] [n]                     : keep points with z value between [m] and [n]
 -keep_z_above [n]                   : keep points with z value above [n]
 -keep_z_below [n]                   : keep points with z value below [n]
--reoffset [x] [y] [z]               : puts a new offset [x] [y] [z] into the header and translates the points accordingly
+-offset_adjust                      : adjusting the offset based on the results of point operations and transformations -reoffset [x] [y] [z]               : puts a new offset [x] [y] [z] into the header and translates the points accordingly
 -rescale [x] [y] [z]                : puts a new scale [x] [y] [z] into the header and rescales the points accordingly
 -rescale_xy [x] [y]                 : rescale x y by [x] [y]